alice-biometrics/meiga/README.md

     return Result(success=value)
 ```

-Result meiga type provides a robust wrapper around the functions.
-Rather than throw an exception, it returns a Result that either contains the String value for the given key, or an ErrorClass detailing what went wrong.
+Returned value `Result` type provides a robust wrapper around the functions and methods.
+Rather than throw an exception, it returns a `Result` that either contains the `str` value for the given key, or an typed `Error`  detailing what went wrong (`Result[str, Error]`).

 ### Features